notes_git

 • git merge <branch name or a commit num> to merge with the given branch or commit

-• git merge <branch name> --allow-unrelated-histories to merge two branchs no common bases
+• git merge <branch name> --allow-unrelated-histories to merge two branches no common bases

-• git merge-base <target branch> <refer branch> compare the two branchs and show the common base
+• git merge-base <target branch> <refer branch> compare the two branches and show the common base

 clean